ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/laptops-and-desktops/win-opencv/1-opencv-compilers.md

 You use the LLVM Clang and the Ninja generator to build.
 Set PATH to the paths to your LLVM and Ninja install.

-You now have the required development tools installed.Please proceed to the page for the compiler you want to build with.
+You now have the required development tools installed.
+Please proceed to the page for the compiler you want to build with.